faweiz/fpga-drive-aximm-pcie/fmc -- pcie/README.md

 * FMC to FMC
 * FMC to PCIe
 * PCIe to PCIe

 ================================

 ## Description

-This folder Using VC707 or VC709 to test the function of PCIe Root Complex and End Point communication with either FMC or on-board PCIe connector, Following code/function have been implemented:
+This project is designed to form a high speed transceivers PCIe communication between two VC707 or two VC709 or VC707 to VC709 development kits.
+One board is acting as a PCIe End-Point(EP) device, another board as a Root-Complex(RC) device use either FMC or on-board PCIe connector.
+Following code/function have been implemented:

-Tony (vc709)	     NGC (VC707)
+         VC709              VC707
 - [ ] 1.
 VC709_PCIe_RC  <-> VC707_FMC_EP
 - [x] 2.
 VC709_PCIe_EP  <-> VC707_FMC_RC    (Working fine)